abhivaikar/seed-static-site/src/content/privacy-policy.md

 ## Contact Information

-If you have questions about this privacy policy or how Seed handles data:
+If you have questions about this privacy policy or how DataSeed handles data:

 - **Email**: vaikar.abhijeet@gmail.com
 - **Developer**: Abhijeet Vaikar